fedoco/itc-reporter/README.md

                         to share their contact information with you getPreOrderReport   download a summary report file of pre-ordered items for a specific date range
+    getPodcastsSubscriptionSnapshotReport
+                        download an aggregated Apple Podcasts Subscription Snapshot report file for a specific day
     generateToken       generate a token for accessing App Store Connect (expires after 180 days) and optionally store it in the macOS Keychain